syauqy/landing-pippin-app/public/content/privacy.md

-# Privacy Policy for Overthinking Journal
+# Privacy Policy for Pippin - Overthinking Journal

-**Last Updated:** November 30, 2025
+**Last Updated:** December 17, 2025

+## 1. Introduction

-Thank you for using Overthinking Journal ("we," "us," or "our").
+Thank you for choosing Pippin ("App," "we," "us," or "our").
 We are committed to protecting your personal information and your right to privacy.
-This Privacy Policy explains what information we collect, how we use it, and what rights you have in relation to it.

-### 1. WHAT INFORMATION DO WE COLLECT?

-We collect personal information that you voluntarily provide to us when you register on the app, as well as information that is collected automatically.

-#### Personal Information You Disclose to Us:

-**Account Information:** When you choose to create an account by linking your Google or Apple account, we receive your name, email address, and profile picture as provided by those services.

-**Journal Entries:** We collect and store the journal entries ("dumps") you create in the app, including your thoughts, worries, and reflections that you choose to record.
-This content is stored securely and privately.

-**Onboarding Preferences:** We collect your worry type preference and preferred language for speech recognition to personalize your experience.

-#### Information Automatically Collected:

-**Anonymous User ID:** When you first use the app, we assign you a unique, anonymous identifier through Firebase Authentication to store your initial data locally.
-This ID is not linked to your personal identity until you choose to create a permanent account.

-**Usage Data:** We may collect information about how you interact with our app for the purpose of improving our services.

-#### Purchase Information:

-All in-app purchases are processed through Apple's App Store or Google Play Store.
-We do not collect or store your payment card details.

-### 2. HOW DO WE USE YOUR INFORMATION?

-We use the information we collect to:

-- Provide, operate, and maintain the core functionality of the Overthinking Journal app.
-- Sync your journal entries and preferences across devices if you create an account.
-- Enable voice-to-text journaling using your preferred language.
-- Send you optional reminders if you enable the notification feature.
-- Improve the app's performance and user experience.

-### 3. WILL YOUR INFORMATION BE SHARED WITH ANYONE?

-We do not sell, trade, or otherwise transfer your personally identifiable information to outside parties.
-Your journal entries are private and only accessible to you.
-Your data is stored securely in Google's Firebase platform.
-We may use analytics services (like PostHog) to improve the app, but these services do not have access to your journal content.

-### 4. HOW DO WE KEEP YOUR INFORMATION SAFE?

-We use Google Firebase, a secure and industry-standard platform, to store and protect your data.
-While we take all reasonable measures to protect your information, no electronic transmission or storage technology can be guaranteed to be 100% secure.

-### 5. WHAT ARE YOUR PRIVACY RIGHTS?

-You may review, change, or terminate your account at any time.
-You can delete your account from the Settings page within the app, which will permanently delete all associated data from our servers.

-### 6. CONTACT US
+When you use our App, you trust us with your personal data.
+We take that trust very seriously.

+This Privacy Policy describes how we collect, use, store, and share your information when you use our mobile application and related services.

+By using the App, you agree to the collection and use of information in accordance with this policy.

+## 2. Information We Collect

+We collect information that helps us provide the App's core features (journaling, garden visualization, and AI insights).

+### A. Information You Provide to Us

+- Account Data: When you register, we collect authentication tokens and a User ID provided by your chosen login provider (Apple Sign-In or Google Sign-In).
+We may collect your name/email if provided by these services, solely for account management.

+- User Content (Journal Entries): We collect the text, sentiment selections, and voice-to-text transcripts you input into the App ("Thoughts" or "Dumps").
+This data is essential for the "Garden" visualization and "Pippin's Letters" features.

+- Customer Support: If you contact us for support, we may collect your email address and the content of your message.

+### B. Automatically Collected Information

+- Usage Data: We collect anonymous data about how you use the App, such as which features you visit, session duration, and the "seeds" you plant.
+This helps us improve the App experience.

+- Device Information: We may collect basic device details (e.g., iOS version, device model, language settings) to ensure compatibility and troubleshoot bugs.

+- Transaction Data: If you purchase a subscription, our payment processor (Apple App Store) handles the financial data.
+We do not store your credit card information.
+We only receive a receipt token (via RevenueCat) to verify your "Pro" status.

+## 3. How We Use Your Information

+We use your data for the following legitimate business purposes:

+- To Provide the Service: To create your account, store your journal history, render your "Garden," and sync your progress across your devices.

+- To Generate AI Insights: We process your journal text inputs to generate "Sentiment Analysis" and "Pippin's Letters" (AI-generated responses).

+- To Maintain Security: To protect your account and prevent fraud.

+- To Communicate: To send you important updates regarding your account or changes to our policies.

+## 4. How We Process Data with AI

+To provide the "Pippin" persona and sentiment analysis, your text inputs (Journal Entries) are sent to third-party Artificial Intelligence providers (e.g., Google Gemini) via secure, encrypted APIs.

+- No Training on Your Data: We configure our third-party API usage to ensure that your personal journal entries are not used to train their general public models.

+- Transient Processing: Data sent to AI providers is for the sole purpose of generating a response and is processed in accordance with their strict enterprise privacy standards.

+## 5. Sharing Your Information

+We do not sell, trade, or rent your personal information to third parties for marketing purposes.

+We only share data with trusted third-party service providers who assist us in operating the App:

+- Google Firebase: For secure cloud database storage, authentication, and analytics.

+- RevenueCat: For managing subscription status and purchase validation.

+- Google Gemini (or similar AI providers): For processing text to generate in-app content.

+These parties are contractually obligated to keep your information confidential and use it only for the purposes we specify.

+## 6. Data Retention and Security

+- Security: We use industry-standard encryption (SSL/TLS) to protect your data during transmission.
+Your journal entries are stored in secure, access-controlled cloud databases (Firestore).

+- Retention: We retain your personal data and journal entries only for as long as your account is active.

+- Deletion: If you delete your account via the App settings, all your personal data, journal history, and garden progress are permanently deleted from our servers immediately.

+## 7. Your Privacy Rights

+Depending on your location, you have certain rights regarding your data:

+- Access: You can view your journal history directly within the App.

+- Correction: You can update your account settings within the App.

+- Deletion: You have the right to request the deletion of your account and all associated data.
+You can perform this action instantly via the "Delete Account" button in the App's settings menu.

+## 8. Children's Privacy

+The App is not intended for use by children under the age of 13.
+We do not knowingly collect personal information from children under 13.
+If we become aware that we have collected personal data from a child under 13, we will take steps to delete that information.

+## 9. Changes to This Privacy Policy

+We may update our Privacy Policy from time to time.
+We will notify you of any changes by posting the new Privacy Policy on this page and updating the "Last Updated" date.
+You are advised to review this Privacy Policy periodically for any changes.

+## 10. Contact Us

 If you have questions or comments about this policy, you may email us at [hey@getpippin.app](mailto:hey@getpippin.app).